trishasebastian/omrails/README.md

 # One Month Rails

 This is the sample application for
-One mOnth Rails.com
+One month Rails.com
-by Trisha
+by Trisha Sebastian